luca-viola/batchgpt/README.md

          them"
 ```
 will produce a CSV file with an inferred categorization and a translation of the sentences
 in english, in groups of 5 lines at a time.
+You can ask to produce JSON, or XML, it is up to
+you to generate a prompt that can describe the type of text transformation or analysis you
+need and its output structure.

 You can specify the prompt externally and make it operate on a file, you can basically craft
 whatever text transformation you want in natural language.